ASzymczakluc/488--Music--HMWK-1/README.md

 # 488--Music--HMWK-1
 Max/MSP Homework with explanation

-Description: This series of Max pads takes two banks of .wav files and with the use of a scroll bar, you can have a transition between two sets of sounds by adjusting the bar in soundscape 1.
-On one side is nature sounds and the other is sounds you would hear in Chicago.
-This was inspired by a trip to Morse Park.
+Description: This project was inspired by a trip to Morse Park in Chicago.
+This series of Max files uses two sound banks and a drag bar to transition between types of sound in a controlled manner.
+It randomly chooses sounds to play from a specific sound bank(or banks) dependent on where the sliding bar is placed.

 General File Description:
 Soundscape 1: The main control of the transition, shows where each sound gets divided to.